wp-plugins/flyzoo/readme.txt

 Connect, engage and grow your community with the perfect chat for Ultimate Member, BuddyPress and bbPress.

-It's time to rock your community, start your 14-day free trial now!
+It's time to rock your community, start your 14-day (extensible) free trial now!

-Need more time to test the chat?

-Don't worry, open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your chat trial.
+Need more time to get started with your community, test the chat or build your site?
+Just open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your chat trial.

 ####Chat####